jbcodeforce/aws-messaging-samples/docs/activemq.md

 ???- question "How to be quickly aware of broker is rebooting?"
-    Create a CloudWatch alert on the rebooting event.
+    Create a CloudWatch alert on the EC2 rebooting event.

 ## To address

-amqp client
+* amqp client
-reactive messaging
+* reactive messaging with brocker as channel
+* stomp client
+* openwire client